 Whether it’s conversations about housing options, finances or medical directives, there are many topics that adult children need to discuss with their elderly family members.
 Open communication is the best way to ensure that your aging parent or loved one enjoys the best quality of life for the longest period of time.
 Talking about sensitive subjects isn’t always easy, especially if your aging loved one is suffering from memory loss or dementia but the following tips can get the conversation rolling.
-And if your loved does have memory loss or dementia, you may want to consider dementia care in Greater Hartford from Home Care Assistance.
+And if your loved does have memory loss or dementia, you may want to consider dementia care in West Hartford from Home Care Assistance.

 Set Realistic Expectations